Owl City: 2012–2013: The Midsummer Station

 On June 20, 2012, he premiered the song, "Good Time", a collaboration with Carly Rae Jepsen, via his SoundCloud account.
 The song was officially released as a single on June 26, 2012.
 It received generally positive reviews from critics, including Billboard: "It only makes sense that he's joined by Jepsen...[on] a track that could become a radio staple for the rest of the summer," and Entertainment Weekly: "'Good Time' goes down easier than a frozen margarita at a beachfront tiki bar."
 It was written by Matt Thiessen, Brian Lee and Young himself.
 The song peaked at No. 8 on the Billboard Hot 100, becoming his second top 10 in United States.
 Additionally, the song reached No. 1 in Canada and New Zealand.
 The song was certified 2× Platinum by the RIAA.
 An EP titled, Good Time (Remixes) was released, featuring many remixes, including one from Young himself.
 On August 18, a preview of "I Hope You Think of Me" was released on Young's blog which was later included on his The Midsummer Station - Acoustic EP.
 The following day, Young released two demo songs: "Beautiful Mystery" and "Paper Tigers".
 In the fall of 2012, Owl City embarked on the Midsummer Station World Tour in support of the album.

 On October 5, the song "When Can I See You Again?", from the Disney film Wreck-It Ralph, was released.
 The song was certified Platinum by the RIAA.
 Later that month, Universal announced that subsidiary Universal Republic Records would be closed down, with the label's entire roster being transferred to Republic Records; as a result, all future Owl City material would be released on Republic Records.
 In December 2012, Adam Young released a cover of the Art Garfunkel song "Bright Eyes" from the film Watership Down; he had previously cited Watership Down as one of his favorite books.
+He also performed at the 2012 Jingle Ball in his home state.

 Owl City began working on his next studio album in late 2012 that was expected to be released the following year.
 Young stated that his new music would contain more EDM songs and claimed that his new album would be "edgy".
 He also hoped to record a song for the album with Ellie Goulding.
 Instead of a full-length album, Owl City released The Midsummer Station - Acoustic on July 30.
 The EP contained acoustic versions of the songs "Good Time", "Shooting Star", and "Gold", taken from his fourth studio album.
 It also contained two previously unreleased tracks: "Hey Anna" and "I Hope You Think of Me".